-Germany has so many incredible Christmas markets but if I had to choose the best, Dresden Christmas market would be my pick.
+Germany has so many of the best Christmas markets in Europe but if I had to choose the very best, the Dresden Christmas market would be my pick.
 You can’t beat the incredible beauty of Dresden’s baroque old town.
 There is nowhere like it in Germany.
-Of course, most of the city was destroyed during WWII but it the Altstadt was rebuilt in its original style, so to the untrained eye, the buildings look hundreds of years old.
+Of course, most of the city was destroyed during WWII but the Altstadt (Old Town) was rebuilt in its original style, so to the untrained eye, the buildings look hundreds of years old.

-The other reason to rate Dresden’s Christmas markets so highly is the history and quality of the markets.
-Dresden’s markets are the oldest in Europe, the long history of the Striezelmarkt is unmatched and today you have a huge variety of Christmas markets from the traditional Frauenkirche Christmas market to the quieter Romantic Christmas Market.
+The other reason to rate the Christmas markets in Dresden so highly is the history and quality of the markets.
+The Christmas markets in Dresden are the oldest in Europe and possibly the biggest Christmas market in Germany.
+The long history of the Striezelmarkt is unmatched and today you have a huge variety of Christmas markets from the traditional Frauenkirche Christmas market to the quieter Romantic Christmas Market.

-Dresden Christmas Market dates: 27th November to 24th December 2019.
+Dresden Christmas Market dates: 22nd November to 24th December 2021 (confirmed).